gmarokov/worldwildweb-dev-blogs/blog-posts/getting-started-with-hangfire/getting-started-with-hangfire.md

 Let’s continue with final steps — install packages for Hangfire:
 `$ dotnet add package Hangfire.AspNetCore && dotnet add package Hangfire.Postgresql`

-Add the following using statement to the Startup.cs.
+Add the following using statement to the `Startup.cs`.

 ```
 using Hangfire;
 using Hangfire.PostgreSql;
 ```

-Again in the ConfigureServices method in the Startup.cs, let Hangfire server to use our default connection string:
+Again in the ConfigureServices method in the `Startup.cs`, let Hangfire server to use our default connection string:

 ```
 services.AddHangfire(x =>
     x.UsePostgreSqlStorage(Configuration.GetConnectionString("defaultConnection")));
 ```

-Again in Startup.cs, but now in Configure method enter:
+Again in `Startup.cs`, but now in Configure method enter:

 ```
 app.UseHangfireDashboard(); //Will be available under http://localhost:5000/hangfire"